uwla/vue-data-table/README.md

 #### Sorting Index Icon

-When sorting multiple columns, VueDataTable will display an icon with a index indicating which column had priority in the sorting process.
+When sorting multiple columns, VueDataTable will display an icon with a index indicating which column has the priority in the sorting process.

 ```vue
 <template>